AlexLove77/AlexLove77.github.io/source/_posts/Setup-LAMP-Centos.md

 #### MySQL Import Tuning

-At the beginning, login mysql bash, then run following commands:
+At the beginning, login mysql , then run following commands:

 ```sql
 SET autocommit=0;